BEST TABLETS FOR SENIORS 2023 – THE TOP TABLETS FOR THE ELDERLY

 - Bright, high-resolution display

 - Includes Alexa assistant

 - Ideal for those who primarily use Prime services

 Considered Samsung’s answer to the iPad Pro, the Galaxy Tab S8 is a solid option if you’re more familiar with the Android operating system.
 It comes with an S Pen and DeX Mode which integrates Microsoft 365 for a PC-style experience.
 The ultra-wide camera allows for filming 4K video and taking extra-sharp photos.
 With long battery life, USB-C charging, and an 11-inch screen, the Galaxy Tab S8 is best suited for users who want basic tablet functions like watching media, web browsing, and reading.
 PCMag gave the Galaxy Tab S8 3.5 stars; LaptopMag gave it a 4.0 rating, and it has 4.7 stars on Amazon.

 - Large screen

-The Dell XPS 10 tablet boasts the best battery life of any device on our list – a whopping 20 hours when connected to the keyboard dock (not included).
-If you’re an active senior or don’t like to be tethered to cords, this might be the ideal device for you.
+If you’re an active senior or don’t like to be tethered to cords, the Dell Latitude 7210 might be the ideal device for you.
 While not as powerful as other tablets on our list, it is more than serviceable for all your basic tablet needs – Internet browsing, streaming media, taking and sharing photos, and word processing.
-It’s slim and lightweight, yet still has a large, 10.1-inch display.
-PCMag gave the Dell XPS 10 four stars; CNet gave it a 6.8 overall rating, and it has 3.3 stars on Amazon.
-The Dell XPS 10 starts at $679.99.
+It’s slim and lightweight at 2 lbs, yet still has a large, 12.3-inch display.
+PCMag gave the Dell Latitude 7210 four stars; Notebook Check gave it a 90% overall rating, and it has 3.3 stars on Amazon.

 - Sharp, high-resolution screen